hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/test-an-event-with-foundry.md

 #### Step 1: Define the expected event

-Declare the CreateTodo event in your test contract.
-This CreateTodo is identical to the one that is declared in `TodoList.sol`.
+Declare the `CreateTodo` event in your test contract.
+This event is identical to the one that is declared in `TodoList.sol`.

 ```solidity
 event CreateTodo(address indexed creator, uint256 indexed todoIndex, string description);